hdShang/arxiv-daily/docs/cs-AI/2025-08-29/papers/250821433v3-the-complexity-trap-simple-observation-masking-is-as-efficient-as-ll.md

 ---
 layout: default
-title: The Complexity Trap: Simple Observation Masking Is as Efficient as LLM Summarization for Agent Context Management
+title: "The Complexity Trap: Simple Observation Masking Is as Efficient as LLM Summarization for Agent Context Management"
 ---

 # The Complexity Trap: Simple Observation Masking Is as Efficient as LLM Summarization for Agent Context Management